Clyde N. Baker Jr.: Education

 Baker graduated from Flushing High School and then earned a B.S. in physics from William & Mary.
 Baker describes himself as an accidental engineer.
 After earning the physics degree, he tried the field of electrical engineering by enrolling at the Massachusetts Institute of Technology (M.I.T.).
 His rheumatoid arthritis caused him to drop out for a semester, and he changed to civil engineering when re-enrolling.
 He went on to receive a B.S. and, in 1954, an M.S. in civil engineering from M.I.T.
 Baker credits his success, in part, to university teachers that include Donald Taylor, T.W.
 Lambe, and Harl P. Aldrich at M.I.T. and Karl von Terzaghi and Arthur Casagrande at Harvard University.

 Career

 Upon graduation, Baker went to work for Soil Testing Service (later STS Consultantsand then AECOM).
 As of 2 June 2014, Baker works for GEI Consultants, Inc.

-Baker has played a significant role in increasing the foundation bearing capacity allowed by Chicago's building code by more than five thousand percent since the 1950s.
+Baker played a significant role in increasing the foundation bearing capacity allowed by Chicago's building code by more than five thousand percent since the 1950s.
 When Baker started his career, the allowable load, or bearing capacity, was six tons per square foot (tsf).
 For the Chicago Spire, the bearing load was three hundred tsf.

 Discuss tall buildings he has worked on.

-Clyde Baker has participated or served in professional societies including the American Concrete Institute, where he served as chairman, of ACI Committee 336 (Footings, Mats and Piers).
-He is a Member Emeritus of the Deep Foundations Committee of ASCE's Geo-Institute.
+Clyde Baker participated or served in professional societies including the American Concrete Institute, where he served as chairman, of ACI Committee 336 (Footings, Mats and Piers).
+He was a Member Emeritus of the Deep Foundations Committee of ASCE's Geo-Institute.
 His other professional affiliations include: